Hawaii Vacation Rentals ~ Big Island Vacation Rentals

 General Information

 The park is open 24 hours a day, year-round, including holidays.
-For general information, please, call 808-985-6000 or stop at the Kilauea Visitor Center, the Thomas A. Jaggar Museum or the Volcano House Hotel (808-967-7321 or volcanohouse@earthlink.com .
+For general information, please, call 808-985-6000 or stop at the Kilauea Visitor Center, the Thomas A. Jaggar Museum.
 Park information is also available at the website www.nps.gov/havo For an eruption update, call 808-985-6000.
 Temporary road signs will direct you to safe points whenever eruptions occur.
 When you enter the park, tune to AM radio 530 for park information.

 Entrance Fees